 Highest median salaries for PAs by province (hourly CAD)

-PA vs MD: Flexibility and Control
+PA vs MD: Day-to-Day Work

-How Much Autonomy do PAs Have?
+How Much Autonomy Do PAs Have?

 Physician Assistants work collaboratively with, and under the guidance of, MDs, and thus don’t have the same level of autonomy.
-Some PAs do work autonomously, conferring with physicians in more complex cases; others work directly alongside physicians at all times.
+Some PAs work autonomously, conferring with physicians in more complex cases; others work directly alongside physicians at all times.
 This difference often depends on various factors, including – but not limited to – the type of practice, the country/state/province in which they are working, and the different standards of each particular practice or specialty.

-How Much Control do MDs Have?
+How Much Control Do MDs Have?

 MDs often run their own practices, and thus also control their own businesses, which has both benefits and drawbacks.
 As PAs are generally employees, rather than owner/managers of a practice, the business concerns, and responsibilities that come with running an independent practice and functioning as employer are beyond their purview (whether this is a benefit or drawback depends on your own position on such things).